Reward Machines for Deep RL in Noisy and Uncertain Environments: Introduction

 \textbf{(1)} We propose a deep RL framework for Reward Machines in settings where the evaluation of domain-specific vocabulary is uncertain, characterizing the RL problem in terms of a POMDP.
 To our knowledge, this is the first deep RL framework for Reward Machines that broadly supports the imperfect detection of propositions, allowing us to extend Reward Machines to general partially observable environments.

-\textbf{(2)} We propose and analyze a suite of RL algorithms that exploit Reward Machine structure and that can be deployed without a ground-truth labelling function.
-We show how preexisting ``abstraction models'', noisy estimators of task-relevant features that may manifest as pretrained neural networks, sensors, heuristics, or otherwise, can be brought to bear to improve the efficiency of learning.
+\textbf{(2)} We propose and analyze a suite of RL algorithms that exploit Reward Machine structure under noisy and uncertain interpretations of the vocabulary.
+We show how preexisting \textit{abstraction models}---noisy estimators of abstract, task-relevant features that may manifest as pretrained neural networks, sensors, heuristics, or otherwise---can be brought to bear to improve learning efficiency.

 \textbf{(3)} We theoretically and experimentally evaluate our proposed RL algorithms.
 Theoretically, we discover a pitfall of naively leveraging standard abstraction models---namely, that errors from repeated queries of a model are correlated rather than i.i.d.
 We show that this can have serious ramifications, including unintended or dangerous outcomes, and demonstrate how this issue can be mitigated.
-Experimentally, we consider a variety of challenging domains, including domains with partial observability and high-dimensional observations.
-Results show that our algorithms successfully leverage task structure to improve performance under noisy interpretations of the vocabulary.
+Experimentally, we consider a variety of challenging domains involving partial observability and high-dimensional observations.
+Results show that our algorithms successfully leverage task structure to improve sample efficiency and total reward under uncertain interpretations of the vocabulary.